italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

       - **Description**
       - **Reference**
     * - **trust_framework**
       - [NSD].
-MUST be set to eidas
+For PID credential it MUST be set to ``eidas``.
+For (Q)EAA it MUST be set to ``eidas2``.
       - `[OID.IDA.
 Section 5.1] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html#section-5.1>`_
     * - **assurance_level**
       - [NSD].
-MUST be set to high
+MUST be set according to the LoA.
+For PID credential it MUST be set o ``high``.
       - `[OID.IDA.
 Section 5.1] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html#section-5.1>`_
     * - **evidence**
       - [SD].
 JSON Array.
-Each element is the electronic evidence of the user identification during the PID issuing phase.
+Each element is the electronic evidence of the user identification during the PID issuing phase or, in case of (Q)EAA, it represents the evidence of the Authentic Sources that ensure the authenticity of the data conveyed by the (Q)EAA.
 It MUST contain at least the following claims:

             - **type**: MUST be set to ``electronic_record``
             - **record**: JSON object (see the table below)